This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest and recover.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be allowed to go home.

 CONTACT YOUR HEALTHCARE PROVIDER IF: